superjoyle/Financial_Analysis_Agent/README.md

-# 🧠 Financial Analysis Agent (MCP Multi-Agent System)
+# 🧠 AlphaAgent (MCP Multi-Agent System)

 ## 📘 Overview
-**Financial Analysis Agent** is an intelligent multi-agent system designed to automate and streamline stock market analysis.
+**AlphaAgent** is an intelligent multi-agent system designed to automate and streamline stock market analysis.
 Built using the **Model Context Protocol (MCP)**, this project integrates multiple specialized AI agents to analyze financial data, technical indicators, valuation metrics, and news for **U.S. stocks**.

 The system delivers a **comprehensive investment summary** by combining the reasoning of different analytical perspectives, enabling data-driven investment insights with minimal manual effort.